 NOTE: The lights will remain on until the switch is pressed a second time, so be sure they have been turned off before leaving the vehicle.
-The lights will turn off automatically 10 minutes after the ignition is turned OFF if the door is left open or light is switched on.
+They will not turn off automatically.

 WINDSHIELD WIPERS AND WASHERS

 The windshield wiper/washer control lever is located on the right side of the steering column.
 The front wipers are operated by rotating a switch, located on the end of the lever.
 For information on the rear wiper/washer, refer to "Rear Window Features" in "Understanding the Features of Your Vehicle".